 As soon as we start growing baby teeth, we begin visiting the dentist to care for our smiles.
-But as we become adults, we may get busy and feel that scheduling regular appointments with the dentist is too much of a hassle.
+Parents understand the importance of taking their children for regular dental checkups.
+However, as we become adults, life gets busy.
+Between work, family responsibilities, and countless other obligations, scheduling regular dental appointments can feel like too much of a hassle.

 What Happens During Routine Dentist Appointments?